theoweiss/openhab-tinkerforge-configuration-examples/README.md

 ### Dual Relay Bricklet

-An entry in openhab.cfg is only needed if you want to use a _symbolic name_ in the items file.
+An entry in openhab.cfg is only needed if you want to adjust threshold and / or callbackPeriod or if you want to use a _symbolic name_.

 bricklet: